skyhoshi/uwp-csharp-connect-sample/README.md

 <a name="introduction"></a>
 ##Introduction

 This sample shows how to connect your Windows 10 Universal app to Office 365 using the Microsoft Graph API (previously called Office 365 unified API) to send an email.
-It also uses the new Windows 10 [WebAccountManager API](http://blogs.technet.com/b/ad/archive/2015/08/03/develop-windows-universal-apps-with-azure-ad-and-the-windows-10-identity-api.aspx) to authenticate users in your tenant.
+It uses the Microsoft Graph SDK to handle user authentication and manipulation of the data returned by the Microsoft Graph.
+The sample uses the v2.0 authentication endpoint, which enables users to sign in with either their personal or work or school Microsoft accounts.

 > Note: To understand the code for calling Microsoft Graph in a UWP app, see [Call Microsoft Graph in a universal Windows 10 app] (https://graph.microsoft.io/docs/platform/uwp).